mathesar-foundation/mathesar/docs/docs/installation-dc/administration.md

 sudo docker compose -f /etc/mathesar/docker-compose.yml --profile prod down
 ```

-If you changed the Mathesar configuration directory during installation, you'll need to change `/etc/mathesar` in the comamnds above to your configuration directory.
+If you changed the Mathesar configuration directory during installation, you'll need to change `/etc/mathesar` in the commands above to your configuration directory.

 ## Upgrading Mathesar
 The command to manually upgrade Mathesar to the newest version is: